 Looking for a way to level up your workouts?
-If you've been feeling plateaued or less than challenged by your usual routine, you can make everything more challenging with a minor tweak that doesn't even involve new exercises.
+If you've been feeling like you've plateaued or are less than inspired by your usual routine, you can make everything more challenging with a minor tweak that doesn't even involve new exercises.

-That minor tweak is known as supersets, and they are a method used in strength training that helps you accomplish more in a shorter amount of time.
-If the idea of shortening your workouts while accomplishing more has piqued your interest, read on to learn everything about supersets, from the various types of them to their benefits, with input from personal trainers.
+That minor tweak is known as the superset and is a method used in strength training that helps you accomplish more in a shorter amount of time.
+If the idea of shortening your workouts while accomplishing more has piqued your interest, read on to learn everything about supersets, from the various types, to their benefits, with input from personal trainers.

 Meet the Expert

 Superset is the term for back-to-back exercises without a break in between.
 Becker tells us that "they work by taking two exercises you would normally do for 10 reps, for example, and combining them, so you’re doing 20 reps before you take a rest."
 That way, you get more bang for your workout buck, and Becker says that "supersets are a more advanced technique that can really help you get a few more reps out than you normally would in a set, which can help drive that intensity up in your workout."

 Though the concept of skipping rest in between exercises is the same no matter which form of superset you're doing, there are several different types.
 The different types of supersets are differentiated by which muscles you're using in your workout.